hiimryo816/humob2023-MOBB/README.md

-# HuMob Challenge 2023 - n-th Place Solution - Team MOBB
+# HuMob Challenge 2023 - 3rd Place Solution - Team MOBB
 This repository contains the code for the 3rd solution of the [HuMob Challenge 2023](https://connection.mit.edu/humob-challenge-2023) held at SIGSPATIAL in Hamburg, Germany, developed by Team MOBB.